HyperTextGo/HyperTextGo/README.md

  ```
 - 👋 I’m HyperTextGo
 - 👀 I’m interested in Python 3.X
-- 🌱 I'm currently focusing on tkinter.
+- 🌱 I'm currently focusing on random python stuff and FRC.
-- 💻 My os of choice is macOS

 <!---
 HyperTextGo/HyperTextGo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.